minqiaowang/oracle-sharded-database/data-dependent-routing/data-dependent-routing.md

 In this lab, you will perform the following steps:

-- Connect to a shard by specifying a sharding_key - via the shard director
+- Connect to a shard by specifying a `sharding_key` - via the shard director

 - Connect to the shardcatalog via GDS$CATALOG service

-This lab is just to understand how the routing works when a sharding_key is specified using SQL*Plus.
-For production application scenario, you would be using Oracle Integrated Connection pools – UCP, OCI, ODP.NET, JDBC etc which will allow direct routing based on the sharding_key.
+This lab is just to understand how the routing works when a `sharding_key` is specified using SQL*Plus.
+For production application scenario, you would be using Oracle Integrated Connection pools – UCP, OCI, ODP.NET, JDBC etc which will allow direct routing based on the `sharding_key`.

 ## **Step 1:** Connect to a Shard by a Sharding key